Submissions

 Manuscript Format:

 All text must be double-spaced using 12-point Times New Roman font on 8.5 by 11-inch pages.
-Manuscript files should be in Word (.doc or .docx) formats.
-PDF format is unacceptable for the source file of the manuscript's text.
+Manuscript files should be in Word (.doc or .docx) format.
+The PDF format is unacceptable for the manuscript's source file text.
 After the title, manuscripts should include continuous line numbering on the left margin of each page.

 Tables:

 Tables should be double-spaced and must not contain any vertical lines.
 Tables should be well-planned and tell a story.
-Lack of planning can cloud the meaning of your results.
+A lack of planning can obscure the meaning of your results.
 Tables must be placed at the end of the main manuscript.
-The table caption should be complete enough to allow the data to be understood without referencing the text.
+The table caption should be complete enough to allow the data to be understood without needing to refer to the text.
 Tables must be submitted in .doc or .docx format.

 Figures: